dustin-codes/dustin-codes/README.md

-### Hi, welcome at my page.
+### Hi, welcome to my page.
 Coding since 2019 🚀

-I am a computer science student enrolled at the technical university of munich.
+I am a computer science student enrolled at the Technical University of Munich.

 - Currently working as a developer at [PlayLegend.net](https://www.playlegend.net/)
-- Past projects I've worked at:
+- Past projects, I've worked at:
   - [ElderCraft.de](https://www.eldercraft.de/): Minecraft Server which mainly focuses on economy and city build
 - Sometimes contributing to open source projects like [Paper](https://github.com/PaperMC/Paper)